ultimate271/notes/book/Dragon/The Dragon and the King.md

 and I will have you know that I will not abandon my leadership until that greatness is acheived."

+## The people yell profanities at the dragon, and begin to attack him physically
 But the people would not here it.
 Shouts from all the different peoples rose up.
 "He tells lies, don't let his words decieve you."
 "Take back what is ours!"
 "Down with the tyrant!"
 "We never wanted this from you!" and so on.
 And at this unrest, they began to attack the dragon.

+## The dragons initial reaction to this rebellion
 Now, at this point, the dragon recoiled.
 He was coiled at first in a vulnerable position, in a position of power to the people, positioned in such a way to make his point.
 But when he saw the people revolting, and taking arms against